 E: But rebellious for what reason other than the cookie-cutter leather-clad bad boy?
 His love for Leia was always veiled with schoolboy immaturity.

-C: I feel that The Force Awakens is in some ways a remake of A New Hope, but updated in a way that feels modern and for a new generation.
+C: I feel that The Force Awakens is in some ways a remake of Star Wars, but updated in a way that feels modern and for a new generation.

-G: I don’t know that this one sticks too much to the plot of A New Hope.
-There are similarities, sure, since the whole thing is working on the Hero’s Journey, but the differences are actually pretty stark and the character of Finn (John Boyega) in particular adds something completely new.
+G: I don’t know that this one sticks too much to the plot of Star Wars.
+There are similarities, sure, since the whole thing is working on the hero’s journey, but the differences are actually pretty stark and the character of Finn (John Boyega) in particular adds something completely new.

 E: Finn was a refreshing addition for sure.
 Plus he finally answers a question that’s never addressed in the originals: Who really are the stormtroopers?